-Read on for our top 50 things to see, do & eat in Colombia 🙂
+Read on for our top 50 things to do in Colombia — including sights, activities, and foods!

-1. Trek to the Lost City (the most amazing thing to do in Colombia!)
+1. Trek to the Lost City (one of the most amazing things to do in Colombia)

 - The Ultimate Guide to Trekking the Ciudad Perdida in Colombia